danielo515/nodejs-benchmarks/README.md

 You can run any of them by just doing `npm run scriptname` where `scriptname` is one of the list below:

 * `start-all`: Executes all the benchmarks contained on the benchmarks directory
-* `start`: Brings a wizard that allows you to select a group of benchmarks to run
+* `start-bench`: Brings a wizard that allows you to select a group of benchmarks to run

 ## Creating benchmarks